taylorsw04/FluidFramework/packages/dds/tree/src/schema-stored/Stored and View Schema.md

     For example, if looking at a node in a trait, that trait may provide the context that only a specific list of types are allowed, or that additional nodes can't be added to that trait.
     More complex context dependent schema, for example that a node of a particular type in one location in the app permits different children that it does elsewhere, can cause maintaining schema to be hard during merges.
     While nothing in this document (other than the specific example schema system) restricts what could be used in the context, we will assume that non-local context based constraints
-    (ex: everything other than a type putting rules on what can go immediately under that type, and do not depend on its parent) will not be included, at least initially.
+    (ex: types other than those that do not depend on their parent and only put rules on what can go immediately under themselves) will not be included, at least initially.
     Such systems (for example parametric types) can be added later if desired.

 # The Design Space